 In any meeting, there is a facilitation aspect to be successful.
-Typically in an in-person meeting someone, hopefully, is assigned to set up the room for the meeting.
-This may be anything from refreshments, to putting chairs and tables in place, erasing, the whiteboard, etc. This can be the individual speaker or the host.
+Typically in an in-person meeting, someone, hopefully, is assigned to set up the room for the meeting.
+This may be anything from refreshments to putting chairs and tables in place, erasing the whiteboard, etc. This can be the individual speaker or the host.
 Someone or many people must perform the tasks for a successful in-person meeting.
-When you have an online meeting someone must set up the video or audio bridge.
+When you have an online meeting, someone must set up the video or audio bridge.
 They may need to check people in as they sign in.

-Use the chat functionality
+Use the chat functionality.

 Chat functionality can be your friend or your enemy.
 With a good producer/moderator, it is definitely one of the best tools for a successful meeting.
-Provide the ability for your online users to ask questions, without getting stepped over by audio that may be delayed slightly.
+Provide the ability for your online users to ask questions without getting stepped over by audio that may be delayed slightly.
 The in-person attendees will always have the ability to answer first.
 Their audio isn’t traveling ‘to and fro’ across a network in order to be heard.
 The chat functionality allows online attendees to ask questions and then have them read by a moderator or called upon.
 Also, online attendees can ‘whisper’ amongst themselves.
-I know it’s hard to believe, happens in every single in-person meeting ever held ever in the history of time.
-So being chatty is a great thing.
+I know it’s hard to believe, but it happens in every single in-person meeting ever held ever in the history of time.
+So, being chatty is a great thing.

-Display remote attendees to the in-person attendees
+Display remote attendees to the in-person attendees.

-If you wish to produce a good hybrid meeting it requires overcoming the hurdles of displacement.
-These challenges can be overcome by adding some additional tech tricks to the mix so to speak.
+If you wish to produce a good hybrid meeting, it requires overcoming the hurdles of displacement.
+These challenges can be overcome by adding some additional tech tricks to the mix, so to speak.
 For starters, we want a screen that all the in-person attendees can see that shows all of the remote attendees.
 This allows a more personal touch and allows faces to be seen when they are talking.

-Display the presentation area/screen to the remote attendees
+Display the presentation area/screen to the remote attendees.

-Ensure audio is working properly
+Ensure the audio is working properly.

 It can not be stressed enough the need for decent audio enough.
 If your cameras fail, ok; If you don’t use chat, fine; but if you’re audio is terrible, your meeting is terrible.
-It is just that simple and this problem predates pandemics as well as this millennium.
+It is just that simple, and this problem predates pandemics as well as this millennium.
 I vividly recall in the ’90s and early 2000s being on conference calls where someone put a phone in the middle of a table and had a meeting that I had no choice but to attend.
-When I tried to offer input the noise cancellation on the phone would block me from hearing anyone that wasn’t five feet from the phone.
+When I tried to offer input, the noise cancellation on the phone would block me from hearing anyone who wasn’t five feet from the phone.
 This typically led to unintended arguments because I didn’t feel I was being heard.

 Later I would be a manager, running conference calls with a phone in the middle of a conference room table, and when the audio would cut out or I would find myself perturbed by the folks on the phone not paying attention to what was being said.
-Truth was, they couldn’t hear us, and we couldn’t hear them.
+The truth was, they couldn’t hear us, and we couldn’t hear them.
 The result is poor communication – failed meetings.

 With today’s tech, we can make a better meeting. a Bluetooth microphone at the podium, a condenser microphone in the crowd, and you have decent audio.
 There are still delays but the audio quality is drastically improved.

-Test everything prior to the meeting
+Test everything prior to the meeting.

 Set ground rules

-Be inclusive to everyone
+Be inclusive to everyone.